 An arrest warrant authorizes the bearer to arrest and detain the person named on the warrant.
-As provided by Chapter 15 of the Texas Criminal Code, a judge, magistrate, or court clerk may issue an arrest warrant.
+As provided by of the Texas Criminal Code, a judge, magistrate, or court clerk may issue an arrest warrant.

 Under Texas law a person who fails to appear may be charged with an additional and separate charge of Failure to Appear/Bail Jumping or Violate Promise to Appear.
 It is the policy of Hewitt Municipal Court to file this charge on any defendant who has not made an appearance.